ToshihiroIguchi/CrystalNexus/README.md

 pip install -r requirements.txt
 ```
 **Important Notes:**
-- Installation may take 10-15 minutes due to PyTorch and CHGNet 0.4.0 dependencies
+- Installation may take 10-15 minutes due to PyTorch 2.8.0 and CHGNet 0.4.0 dependencies
-- **Windows users**: Visual C++ Build Tools required (see troubleshooting section)
+- **Windows users**: Visual C++ Build Tools 2022 required for CHGNet 0.4.0 (see troubleshooting section)
+- All packages updated to 2025 latest versions for improved performance and compatibility
 - If installation fails, try: `pip install --upgrade pip` first

 4. **Start the application:**